diverso-lab/uvlhub-docs/deployment/deployment_in_render.md

 #### Basic Settings

 - In the top menu, click on `Dashboard` -> `New` -> `Web Service`.
 - In Git Provider, we paste the path to the Git repository we want to deploy.
+If it doesn't appear, hit the `Credentials` -> `Configure GitHub` -> select your GitHub user and give it permission with `Install`.
+You can choose whether you want access to all repositories or only to the `uvlhub_practicas` repository.
+It is up to you.
-Click on `Connect`.
+- Click on `Connect`.
 - As `Name` we put `uvlhub_<uvus>`.
 For example, for the UVUS `drorganvidez`, the service name would be `uvlhub_drorganvidez`.
 - In `Project` we can create a new project named `uvlhub` (this step is not very relevant).
 - In `Language`, we will use `Docker` as the deployment system.